 Get wowed at the Royal Regalia Museum

-The museum is located in the downtown part of Bandar Seri Begawan near the famous mosque, you can’t miss it.
+The museum is located in the downtown part of Bandar Seri Begawan near the famous mosque, you can’t miss it and its giant domed ceiling.
 Entrance to the museum is free and you will have to leave your belonging and cameras at the entrance.

 Marvel at the Masjid Omar Ali Saifuddien